-A. The starting sequence follows the rules outlined in RRS 26.
-Race committees will display the 'L' flag, indicating competitors should approach to check-in or follow the committee boat to the starting area.
-The 'L' flag shall be dropped one minute before the five minute starting sequence begins for one or more classes.

-The table below is an example of the sequence when two classes are defined with individual starts.
+- A. The starting sequence follows the rules outlined in RRS 26.
+The Race Committee will display Code Flag "L", indicating competitors should approach to check-in or follow the Committee Boat to the starting area.
+Code Flag "L" shall be dropped one minute before the five (5) minute starting sequence begins for one or more classes. - B. The table below is an example of the sequence when two classes are defined with individual starts.